 Bernard G. Segal, a founding partner of the Firm.

-From the time Schnader Harrison was founded in 1935 to today, one of the most distinguishing features of the Firm has been our commitment to pro bono and public service.
-Pro bono service is an integral part of our Firm heritage, and is reflected today in landmark litigation cases, in our leadership roles throughout the Firm’s resident communities, in the media, in the experiences that our associates have had, and in the awards and recognition that our lawyers have received, on both a local and national level.
+Since the founding of Schnader Harrison in 1935, one of the most distinguishing features of the Firm has been our commitment to pro bono and public service.
+Our pro bono heritage is reflected today in landmark litigation cases, in the support and encouragement we provide to all of our attorneys in their pro bono efforts, and in the pro bono awards and recognition that our lawyers have received, on both a local and national level.

 10% of Time Credit.
-We allow any lawyer in the Firm to receive full credit toward his or her work expectations up to 10 percent of actual hours billed each year for matters devoted to pro bono.
-For example, an associate billing 1950 hours in a given year may include up to 195 hours of pro bono time in meeting the billable hour goal.
+We allow any lawyer in the Firm to receive full credit toward his or her work expectations for matters devoted to pro bono, up to 10 percent of fee hours billed each year.
+For example, an associate billing 1,800 hours to fee matters in a given year would receive full credit for up to 180 hours of pro bono time in meeting his or her billable hour goal.
 Pro bono service is regarded as a favorable factor in partnership evaluations.

 Caton Village.
-Several years ago we as a Firm in Philadelphia took on support of a halfway house for women recovering from substance abuse and their children.
+Several years ago, motivated by our public service ethic, we as a Firm took on support of a halfway house in Philadelphia for women recovering from substance abuse and their children.
 This home, called Caton Village, has become part of our Firm family.
 Adoption of Caton Village was driven by both lawyers, who operate a monthly legal clinic, and staff, who conduct educational and social activities with the mothers and children.
-The project was motivated by the public service ethic we have established in the Firm.